AMAIDI-MOHAMED/AMAIDI-MOHAMED/README.md

 # Hi there, I'm Mohamed 👋

 ## About Me

 I am a dedicated computer science student at the Institut Supérieur des Langues Appliquées et d'Informatique de Béja (ISLAIB).
 My passion lies in the fields of coding, problem-solving, and technology.
-I am committed to continuously improving my skills and contributing to the tech community.
+I am constantly seeking opportunities to learn and grow in the tech industry.

 - 🌱 Currently expanding my knowledge in advanced web development and cloud computing.
 - 💬 Feel free to ask me about Python, JavaScript, and web development.
-- 📫 You can reach me at: [amaidim30@gmail.com](amaidim30@gmail.com)
+- 📫 You can reach me at: [amaidim30@gmail.com](mailto:amaidim30@gmail.com)
 - ⚡ Fun fact: Aside from coding, I enjoy playing chess and hiking.

 ## Skills and Technologies